i 601a Instructions: Everything You Need to Know

 Question 14 asks for the applicant’s country of citizenship or nationality.
 If no citizenship exists then write “stateless” and explain why in Part 9.
 Then, for questions 15 and 16, the applicant provides the full legal name of each parent.
 Questions 17-19 pertain to the applicant’s last entry into the U.S. including the date, place, and type of entry or immigration status, which likely is “Entry Without Inspection” (EWI).
 For the place, provide both the city and state names.

 In question 32, the applicant answers “Yes” or “No” to whether he or she voluntarily and knowingly gave incorrect information to DHS, a Department of State, or another government official to get U.S. entry or admission or for an immigration benefit.
-The I-601A instructions are to check “Yes” to question 33, if the applicant helped another person enter the U.S. illegally or abroad for a reason other than a traffic offense then check the “Yes” box, otherwise check “No.”
+The I-601A instructions are to check “Yes” to question 33 if the applicant helped another person enter the U.S. illegally or abroad; otherwise, check “No.”

 If the applicant got arrested, detained, or cited in the United States or overseas for any reason other than a traffic violation, answer “Yes” to question 34.
 If the answer is “Yes,” then attach an event description that includes the date and place.
 Question 35 asks if the applicant was charged, convicted, put in jail, or indicted for a crime or offense (U.S. or abroad); answer “Yes” or “No.” Questions 36 and 37 ask whether the applicant is currently trafficking a controlled substance or is assisting, abetting, conspiring, or colluding with others in trafficking, or has done so previously.